Theory-of-Everything/nii-nvim-docs/docs/installation-stable.md

 ## Migration of older nii-nvim versions

-If you are currently traching chages from the `master` branch, please check out the [Migration guide](https://docs.theoryware.net/nii-nvim/migration-branch/).
+If you are currently tracking changes from the `master` branch, please check out the [Migration guide](https://docs.theoryware.net/nii-nvim/migration-branch/).

 ## Manual Install